Trinity Armstrong

 Trinity Zion Armstrong (born July 25, 2007) is an American professional soccer player who plays as a center back for San Diego Wave FC of the National Women's Soccer League (NWSL).
-She played one season of college soccer for the North Carolina Tar Heels, winning the 2024 national championship.
+She played college soccer for the North Carolina Tar Heels, winning the national championship and earning second-team All-American honors as a freshman in 2024.
+After one season at North Carolina, she began her professional career with the Wave in 2025.
 She won bronze with the United States at the 2024 FIFA U-17 Women's World Cup.

 Early life

-Raised in Frisco, Texas, Armstrong began playing soccer when she was three years old.
+Armstrong grew up in Frisco, Texas, north of Dallas, and began playing soccer at age three.
 She attended Hebron High School in Carrollton, Texas, for one year before transferring to IMG Academy in Bradenton, Florida.
-She played club soccer for FC Dallas, earning ECNL All-American honors.
-She committed to North Carolina before her junior year and graduated early to begin college at age 17.
-She trained with National Women's Soccer League club Racing Louisville FC as a non-roster invitee before starting college.
+Before her junior year, she committed to play college soccer for North Carolina.
+The same summer, she was hospitalized with anemia and thought she might have to medically retire.
+She returned to the field back home with FC Dallas, earning ECNL All-American honors.
+She also trained with the NWSL's Racing Louisville as a preseason invitee.
+With several North Carolina commits leaving for the NWSL, she reclassified to graduate early and begin college at age 17.